When did Tomorrow's Leaders Today (TLT) become a program of Leadership Lackawanna?

 Are scholarships available?

-There are several partial scholarships available for qualified candidates.
+There are several partial scholarships available for qualified candidates applying to the Core Program only.
 Recipients are chosen by a selection committee.

 What is the cost?

-Tuition for the Core Program is $1,200, plus a $25 non-refundable application fee.
+For the 2015-2016 program year - Tuition for the Core Program is $1,350, plus a $25 non-refundable application fee.
 In many cases, an employer or membership organization will pay this tuition to develop the leadership skills and encourage the community involvement of their employees or members.
-The Executive Program cost $650.
-Tomorrow's Leaders Today costs $100 per student.
+The Executive Program cost $795.
+Tomorrow's Leaders Today costs $125 per student, plus a $5 non-refundable application fee.

 What are the benefits to an employer who sends an employee to a Leadership Lackawanna program?